Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 ##

-## Results are given on the log (not the response) scale.
+## Results are given on the log10 (not the response) scale.

 ## P value adjustment: tukey method for comparing a family of 3 estimates

 The significant differences are what we expected based on our earlier EDA: drug C is significantly different in terms of log-mean immobilization time as compared to the other two drugs.
-This is borne out from the Tukey-adjusted \(p\)-values of 0.0027 (when comparing drugs A and C) and 0.0076 (when comparing drugs B and C).
-B and A are not significantly different.
-The \(p\)-values in this output have been adjusted, so we can just compare them to our usual 0.05.
+This is dertermined from the Tukey-adjusted \(p\)-values of 0.0027 (when comparing drugs A and C) and 0.0076 (when comparing drugs B and C).
+B and A are not significantly different (\(p\)-value of 0.9136).
+The \(p\)-values in this output have been adjusted for performing 3 comparisons, so we can just compare them to our usual 0.05.

 We can also obtain simultaneous 95% confidence intervals for the true mean differences due to each drug pairing using the confint() function on our contrast of an emmeans object: